MrPuffyWuff/ants/README.md

-# ants
+# ANTS (mAcro Numerical Transistor System)

-mAcro Numerical Transistor System - A high school CPU project
+A custom CPU, from scratch.
+Made with transistors and pain.